Luis Iberico (politician): 2010 municipal elections and 2011 general elections

 In the 2010 regional and municipal elections, Iberico was invited to join the Alliance for Progress party, and was selected as its Mayor of Lima nominee for the 2010 regional and municipal elections.
 Though he would only garner 1% of the popular vote, his presence catapulted him for a third term in Congress, being elected to Congress in the 2011 national elections, after a five-year absence under the Alliance for the Great Change coalition, obtaining a majority of 53,494 votes.

 Once again in Congress, he represented Lima in the PPC-APP parliamentary group.
 Under Fredy Otárola's congressional leadership, Iberico served as Second Vice President of Congress.
-As Otárola was appointed Minister of Labor by president Ollanta Humala on 22 July 2014, as First Vice President Carmen Omonte was unable to succeed him for the remainder of the term, Iberico assumed the interim presidency of Congress, for four days, from 22 to 26 July 2014.
+As Otárola was appointed Minister of Labour by president Ollanta Humala on 22 July 2014, as First Vice President Carmen Omonte was unable to succeed him for the remainder of the term, Iberico assumed the interim presidency of Congress, for four days, from 22 to 26 July 2014.

-Iberico was ultimately elected Congress President for the 2015–2016 term, defeating Vicente Zeballos in the challenge with a tally of 70 votes against the latter’s 55.
+Iberico was ultimately elected Congress President for the 2015–2016 term, defeating Vicente Zeballos in the challenge with a tally of 70 votes against the latter's 55.